Qustodio Screen Time Limits: Why Daily Budgets Fail (2026 Comparison)

 | Per-app scheduling | No | No | No (School Time is time-based, not per-app schedule) | Yes — different apps at different times |

-| Study mode / School Time | No | No | School Time (restricts apps during school hours) | Study Mode — whitelist of educational apps only |
+| Study mode / School Time | No | No | School Time (restricts apps during school hours) | Study Mode — scheduled on child's device, on-demand toggle on shared device |

 | Pause device | Yes | Yes | Yes | Yes |